tameroski/FUT19-Buyer/README.md

 You can join the Slack chat via this invitation URL: [Here](https://join.slack.com/t/fut19buyer/shared_invite/enQtNDY1NDcwNjk0MzY4LWUwNjY0YWU0ZGJjZGYzY2MyYWExZTY4Y2MyOGMzM2Q2NGVmYzlkNTIzMjljZGQ5MDRjYWE5MTZiNzY4NGUzNGQ)

-## Managed Setup

-If for any reason you require assistance in getting this completely setup & running ready for you to use it can be done for a flat fee of £75 GBP

 ## Requirements

 * DigitalOcean Account - ($100 in Credit if you register using this link - [DigitalOcean](https://m.do.co/c/96b227b93ca5)